-First popularized in the United States in the 1950s, fast food is considered any meal with low preparation time and served to a customer in a packaged form for quick dine-in, take-out or take-away and typically with a drive-thru.
+First popularized in the United States in the 1950s, fast food is considered any meal with low preparation time and served to a customer in a packaged form.
+The meal makes for quick dine-in, take-out or take-away.
+Most fast-food restaurants offer drive-thru service.

 Merriam-Webster dictionary first recognized the term “fast food” in 1951.

 Following World War I, automobiles became popular and more affordable.
 At that time, restaurants introduced the drive-in.